Silent film comedy with live violin and piano in the beautiful village of Marsden

 The films

 Laurel and Hardy are the eternal optimists of slapstick comedy — two well‑meaning souls whose every attempt to do the right thing somehow ends in disaster.
 In The Finishing Touch, they are hired to build a house.
 The result is - of course, complete mayhem.
-Joining Laurel and Hardy on the bill this afternoon is Charlie Chaplin, in his 1917 short comedy, Easy Street.
-Charlie plays his ‘Little Tramp’ character, who enrols with the local police force.
-He gets his brand new uniform, and a truncheon, and is sent to the roughest, most lawless street in the whole city.
-It looks like our little hero doesn’t stand a chance - but Charlie wins out in the end.
+Joining Laurel and Hardy on the bill this afternoon is Charlie Chaplin, in his 1916 short comedy, The Pawnshop.
+Charlie - in his ‘Little Tramp’ character - causes chaos as an assistant in a Pawnshop.
+Despite the mess that mounts around him, Charlie wins in the end and outwits a gang of robbers.
 We’ll round the show off with a cartoon featuring the biggest animated star of the 1920s, Felix the Cat.

 The music